Xinyuan-LilyGO/T-Display-S3-Pro/README.md

 ## News

+-
 - Cool back cover design from @moononournation , Design files can be found [here](./dimensions/BackCover/)
 - The early version of T-Display-S3-Pro V1.0 uses PWM for backlight adjustment.
 The V1.1 upgrade uses backlight constant current drive.
 The drive method is different.
 Please see the [example](./examples/AdjustBacklight/AdjustBacklight.ino) for specific usage.
 - How to distinguish versions?
   * If USBC is marked with V1.1, it is the current version.
 If not, it is V1.0.
+- T-Display-S3-Pro uses the SY6970 power path switching chip.
+In order to maintain stable power supply when the battery is not connected, the charging function must be turned off.
+Devices connected to the battery do not need to be turned off.
+How to turn off charge please refer [here](https://github.com/Xinyuan-LilyGO/T-Display-S3-Pro/blob/c267d7463609e1f6c62e74455ac5048c9ae93bc3/examples/PMU_Example/PMU_Example.ino#L58)

 ## 1️⃣Product